NREL/sparkctl/docs/tutorials/run_python_spark_jobs_interactively.md

-# Run Python jobs on an Spark Cluster on an HPC
+# Run Python jobs interactively on an Spark Cluster on an HPC

 In this tutorial you will learn how to start a Spark cluster on HPC compute nodes and then run Spark jobs in Python through `pyspark-client` with the Spark Connect Server.